CameronBrooks11/iLOX/README.md

     2. Will be incorportated in the future to increase workflow flexibility.
 3. [CameronBrooks11/OpenSCAD-Batch-Export](https://github.com/CameronBrooks11/OpenSCAD-Batch-Export)
     1.  _If batch exporting is required for testing or iteration._
-    2. Provides a cross-platform, user-friendly GUI for mass-exporting parametric OpenSCAD scripts to .stl files.
+    2. Provides a cross-platform, user-friendly GUI for mass-exporting parametric OpenSCAD scripts to .stl files from .csv or .json.

 ## Usage